JacobKnittle/osticket-prerequisites/README.md

 </p>

 17.)
 Go back to the osTicket on the browser and go to the database setting.
-Put osTicket for the database name, root for the username, and your mySQL password.
+Put osTicket for the database name, root for the username, and your MySQL password.
 Then install osTicket on your VM.

 <p>
   <img width="272" alt="image" src="https://github.com/JacobKnittle/osticket-prerequisites/assets/124555008/0637dba6-0277-41f1-8c52-4ddd14e303da">